marlonrichert/marlonrichert/README.md

-Do you enjoy using my software?
+Do you use my software on a regular basis?
 Please considering [sponsoring me](https://github.com/sponsors/marlonrichert). 💝